philabrams/DigitalBits/docs/software/admin.md

 #### Synced

 When the node is done catching up, its state will change to
 ```json
       "state" : "Synced!"
 ```

 ## Logging
-DigitalBits-core sends logs to standard output and `digitalbits-core.log` by default, configurable as `LOG_FILE_PATH`.
+DigitalBits-core sends logs to standard error and `digitalbits-core.log` by default, configurable as `LOG_FILE_PATH`.

  Log messages are classified by progressive _priority levels_:
   `TRACE`, `DEBUG`, `INFO`, `WARNING`, `ERROR` and `FATAL`.
    The logging system only emits those messages at or above its configured logging level.

-Log messages at different priority levels can be color-coded on standard output by setting `LOG_COLOR=true` in the config file.
+Log messages at different priority levels can be color-coded on standard error by setting `LOG_COLOR=true` in the config file.
 By default they are not color-coded.

 The log level can be controlled by configuration, the `-ll` command-line flag